TheLiLab/thelilab.github.io/joinus.md

 ## About PI:<br>

 Dr. Li obtained B.S. in biological sciences from Shanghai Jiao Tong University (Zhiyuan Honors Program) and Ph.D. in molecular genetics and genomics from Washington University in St. Louis.
-He received postdoctoral training at Yale University Department of Bioengineering.<br>
+He was a postdoctoral research associate at Yale University Department of Bioengineering.<br>

 His research explores mechanisms of kidney injury, fibrosis and metabolic dysregulation with single-cell and spatial genomics approaches, including single-cell transcriptomics, chromatin accessibility and spatially resolved multiomics.
 In addition, he is broadly interested in epigenetic regulation of gene expression in human diseases, as well as development of cutting-edge genomics technologies.<br>